Harrogate (Stonefall) Cemetery

 Harrogate (Stonefall) Cemetery is a Commonwealth War Graves Commission (CWGC) burial ground for the dead of the First World War and Second World War located on the outskirts of Harrogate in North Yorkshire, England.

-The cemetery grounds are located next to the main municipal cemetery and crematorium for the district, in Wetherby Road.
+The cemetery grounds are located next to the main municipal cemetery and crematorium for the district, on Wetherby Road.

 Foundation

 This area of Yorkshire had many RAF bases during the Second World War.
 In particular, No 6 RCAF Bomber Group had headquarters at Allerton Park in nearby Knaresborough.

 An area of the municipal cemetery was set aside for use as a war cemetery at the start of the war and received burials, mostly from after July 1943, mostly airmen, mostly Canadians, until after the end of the war.
 Burials are from northern airfields and the military wing of the now demolished Harrogate General Hospital in Starbeck.

 Within the cemetery, there are burials of or special memorials to 23 First World War troops which are dispersed across the municipal part of the cemetery.